 The next option is to buy second hand.
 Again, it's a question of being willing to sift through thousands of dresses to find the best ones.
 Sold prices on eBay range from £50 to £2000, whilst prices in Oxfam's bridal section ranged from £50 to £850 when I searched.

 Finally, there's the option of hiring a dress.
 You might assume this is a cheaper option that buying second hand, but it generally isn't as the companies do a lot of the legwork for you (cleaning, couriers etc).
 They also seem to focus on the higher priced dresses, presumably because no-one is going to hire a £100 dress.
-Expect to pay at least £500 to hire a wedding dress from To Have and To Hire or Be Bride.
+Expect to pay at least £500 to hire a wedding dress.

 If you've not sorted an engagement ring, check out our guide to retailers...